grannycart/cue-sheets/cue-sheets/CityIsland-to-RandallsIsland.md

 ## City Island to Randall's Island
 - https://goo.gl/maps/Ayd35mGWPKtSdDm58

 The tip of City Island is (almost unbelievably) a parking lot -- surrounded by water on three sides with views of the Long Island Sound and the Throg's Neck Bridge.
 But it's a parking lot for a fried-seafood-in-a-basket restaurant which is a pretty nice meal to eat at the picnic tables outside after riding 20 or 30 miles to get there.
-To get from (or to) Randall's Island, resist Google's efforts to avoid the Triborough (unless you are coming from Manhattan anyway).
-The Triborough (fuck the renaming) is a spectacularly frightening bridge to ride a bicycle over.
-There's a few stairs, and signs that you are supposed to walk your bike.
-Don't worrry about either.
-But take it easy over the main span -- the path there is about 2-bike-handlebar-widths wide and a guardrail at handlebar height,  200-foot drop to the river on one side and a 20-foot drop to the highway on the other.
-Take a moment to revel in the height and the view.
-Totally worth the terror.
+For cues to Randalls Island from Queens or Brooklyn, see Prospect Park to Randalls Island cue sheet.

 ::: {.columns column-count=3 columngap=1.5em column-rule="1pt solid black"}